-In his role as Associate Director of CBAC Youth & Family Ministries under the direction of Director, Rev. Renée Embree, Andrew has provided our denomination with great leadership and creative ideas that will have ripple effects into the future.
+In his role as Associate Director of CBAC Youth & Family Ministries under the direction of Director, Rev. Renée Embree (now on pastoral staff at Hillside Baptist Church), Andrew has provided our denomination with great leadership and creative ideas that will have ripple effects into the future.
 His work in helping to provide resources, create content and lead events will continue to bless our churches, pastors, youth and children’s leaders, and our youth and children.
 None of us will forget Oasis 2016 when Andrew transformed into Mr. Rogers and shared neighbourhood stories.

 “Andrew has added creativity, energy and excellent input to our Youth & Family Team and to the CBAC.
 We are going to miss Andrew very much but are happy for this new ministry opportunity,” shares CBAC Executive Minister Rev. Dr. Peter Reid.

 “Andrew has taken our Youth & Family ministry further ahead than I could have imagined,” says Rev. Renée Embree.
 “Launching the ONE Conference, creating new platforms for us to connect and communicate with leaders like our CBACyf website, helping us create new ministry resources, furthering our vision of joining God in our neighbourhoods and producing so many funny videos and great graphics.
 Andrew will be greatly missed on the CBAC team.
 We will always be grateful for the excellence with which he served our CBAC family.”